jagatsingh/sikhism/README.md

 stuff related to activities related to kids

 It can be regular weekend events of longer ones depending on vacation of the kids

+## Presentations

+On occasion of Gurupurab we made presentations to be shared with sangat.
+So they have been saved in presentations folder.